 The Classical Model (CM) or Cooke's method, developed at TU Delft by Roger Cooke, has been promoted and used for over 30 years with successful applications in areas as diverse as disaster management, epidemiology, public and global health, aeronautics/aerospace, finance, risk management, civil engineering, health, the environment, climate change and safety.

 Is this course for you?

-This advanced course is the continuation of our MOOC, which will allow you to design and carry our your own study.
+This course is the advanced version of our MOOC, which will allow you to design and carry our your own study.
 It builds on the knowledge that you gained (or already have) about The Classical Model.
 The MOOC is not a mandatory prerequisite but previous knowledge of the CM is an advantage.
 If you did not participate in our MOOC, support material will be provided throughout the course.
 Performing an entire structured expert judgment study will be your focus throughout your course activity.

 This course is addressed to both researchers and professionals from any academic background who consider applying structured expert judgment to their field by using the most mathematically rigorous method available.